knowmevish/spacely/README.md

 * Upload images from remote url
 * Upload images from the computer

-Spacely is rails 3.2.6 with Mysql database.
+_Spacely_ is _rails_ 3.2.6 with Mysql database.
 Additional gems that were used to handle file uploads are carrierwave, fog and Rmagic.
-The app is powered by backbone,js in the forntend.
+The app is powered by _backbone.js_ in the forntend.

 ##How to Run